-U-Multirank currently includes 1,948 universities from 97 countries around the world.
+With the 2022 release, U-Multirank currently includes 2,202 universities from 96 countries around the world.

 While traditional global rankings focus mainly on 400-500 of the world’s research universities (only about 2-3 per cent of the world’s higher education institutions), U-Multirank covers a far broader range including small, specialised colleges, art and music academies, technical universities, agricultural universities, universities of applied sciences as well as comprehensive research universities and others.

 Journalists and media organisations are welcome to direct any queries to firstname.lastname@example.org requesting to be added to the media contact list.

 If your university or institution is not currently included, you can express your interest by completing a simple registration form online.

 Universities that participated in the previous ranking do not have to re-register for the next year as they will be contacted directly by the U-Multirank team.